hainp/espada/docs/How_It_Works.md

 ## `KeyBinding` and `BindingTable` class

-A keybinding is a way to map a key combination with a function, thus a keybinding consists of 2 parts:
+A keybinding is a way to map a key combination with a function, thus a keybinding consists of 3 parts:

+* A key combination, managed by `KeyCombination` class
-* A key combination
+* A mode in which the key combination is activated
-* And an action which will be performed when the key combination is proceeded
+* And an action which will be performed when the key combination is pressed

 There are 2 kinds of keybinding: